-As of December 31, 2022, we have interest rate swap agreements with an aggregate notional amount of \$1.0 billion to hedge variable interest rates on our unsecured term loans.
+As of December 31, 2023, we have interest rate swap agreements with an aggregate notional amount of \$1.2 billion to hedge variable interest rates on our unsecured term loans and a mortgage loan.
 We have designated these pay-fixed, receive-floating interest rate swap derivatives as cash flow hedges.
-For a further discussion of our derivative instruments see Note 5, Debt, to our consolidated financial statements included in Part IV, Item 15 of this Annual Report on Form 10-K.
+For a further discussion of our derivative instruments see Note 5.
+Debt, to our consolidated financial statements included in Part IV, Item 15 of this Annual Report on Form 10-K.

 Item 7A.
-Quantitative and Qualitative Disclosures about Market Risk.
+Quantitative and Qualitative Disclosures About Market Risk.